Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 Remember back in science lab when you sprinkled salt into water to demonstrate how solids dissolve?
 This is the same principle.
 Salt gets evenly dispersed into the water because any areas of low concentration actively pull in salt due to the concentration gradient.

 As a general rule, concentrated electrolytes will always move into more diluted areas.
 Therefore, water generally follows electrolytes, which help facilitate the flow of water in your body.
-This is what makes them such an important catalyst of hydration (and peak performance).
+This is what makes electrolytes such an important catalyst of hydration (and peak performance).

 Do I need to take electrolyte supplements?

-These imbalances are pretty common even for amateur athletes, but unfortunately deficiency symptoms can go beyond leg cramps and thirst.
+Electrolyte imbalances are pretty common even for amateur athletes, but unfortunately deficiency symptoms can go beyond leg cramps and thirst.
 Dry mouth, dry skin, muscle weakness, stiff and achy joints, decreased or darkened urine, nausea, constipation, dizziness and fatigue are also signs.

 Aside from cyclical imbalances, there are a few acute conditions that demand extra electrolyte intake all the time.
-No, I’m not talking about that post-wedding or new year’s day hangover 😉 but rather: chronic cases of diarrhea, chemotherapy, congestive heart failure, or severe blood pressure problems are all scenarios that require supplements to improve.
+No, I’m not talking about that post-wedding or new year’s day hangover 😉 but rather: chronic cases of diarrhea, chemotherapy, congestive heart failure, or severe blood pressure problems are all scenarios that may require electrolyte supplements to improve.

 What you eat is also a factor, with ketogenic, paleo, or low-carb diets potentially requiring additional electrolytes due to rapid changes in metabolism.
 For these types of eaters, nutritionists typically recommend an additional 3-5g of salt, 1g of potassium, and 300mg of magnesium per day.